+Prior to CBS4, Folbaum was a long time anchor and correspondent for Fox News Channel.
 Over the course of 17 years with the network, Rick anchored and reported such breaking news events as the 2009 “Miracle on the Hudson” landing of US Airways Flight 1549, the explosion of the space shuttle Columbia in 2003, the U.S. invasion of Iraq, Hurricane Irene in 2011 and the terrorist attacks on September 11, 2001 (when he became one of the first journalists on the scene in Lower Manhattan after the Twin Towers were struck).
-Most recently, he anchored coverage of 2012’s Super Storm Sandy.
+He also anchored live, breaking coverage of 2012’s destructive Super Storm Sandy.

 Rick co-anchored all of FoxNews.com’s live coverage of the 2012 elections — from the primaries and party conventions, to the debates and election night.
 He also anchored coverage of the papal conclaves that selected Popes Benedict and Francis, and reported live from Pope Benedict’s papal mass at Yankee Stadium in 2008.

 As a foreign correspondent based in London from 1998-2000, Rick spent nearly two years covering Europe and the Middle East.
 He reported on the NATO-led war in Kosovo, cross-border rocket attacks launched into Israel, the Northern Ireland peace process, Prince Edward’s wedding and the investigation into Princess Diana’s death.

 He earned his bachelor’s degree in broadcast journalism from Syracuse University’s S.I.
 Newhouse School of Public Communications.

 Folbaum and wife, writer Kelcey Kintner, are the proud parents of five spirited children.
 They live in Broward County.